OSD-Services/clean-code-csharp/README.md

 - This is by far the most important rule in software engineering.
 - When functions do more than one thing, they are harder to compose, test, and reason about.
-- When you isolate a function to a single action, it can be refactored easily and your code will read much cleaner.
+- When you isolate a function to one action, it can be refactored easily and will read much cleaner.
 - If you take nothing else away from this guide other than this, you'll be ahead of many developers.

 **Bad:**